Generating Sentences by Editing Prototypes: Related work and discussion

 In terms of generation techniques that capture semantics, the sentence variational autoencoder (SVAE) \cite{bowman2016continuous} is closest to our work in that it attempts to impose semantic structure on a latent vector space.
 However, the SVAE's latent vector is meant to represent the entire sentence, whereas the neural editor's latent vector represents an edit.
 Our results from \refsec{edit-results} suggest that local variation over edits is easier to model than global variation over sentences.

-Our use of lexical similarity neighborhoods is comparable to context windows used in word vector training \cite{mikolov2013efficient}.
-Proximity of words within text and lexical similarity both serve as a filter which reveals semantics through distributional statistics of the corpus.
+Our use of lexical similarity neighborhoods is comparable to context windows in word vector training \cite{mikolov2013efficient}.
 More generally, results in manifold learning demonstrate that a weak metric such as lexical similarity can be used to extract semantic similarity through distributional statistics \cite{tenenbaum2000global,hashimoto2016word}.

+From a generative modeling perspective, editing randomly sampled training sentences closely resembles nonparametric kernel density estimation \cite{parzen1962} where one samples points from a training set, and adds noise to smooth the density.
+Our edit model is the text equivalent of Gaussian noise, and our training mechanism is a type of learned smoothing kernel.

 Prototype-then-edit is a semi-parametric approach that remembers the entire training set and uses a neural editor to generalize meaningfully beyond the training set.
 The training set provides a strong inductive bias --- that the corpus can be characterized by prototypes surrounded by semantically similar sentences reachable by edits.
 Beyond improvements on generation quality as measured by perplexity, the approach also reveals new semantic structures via the edit vector.
-A natural next step is to apply these ideas in the conditional setting for tasks such as dialogue generation.